-This week’s fairy cake topper tutorial and fairy toadstool cake tutorial are by the award-winning cake artist, Vicky Teather from her brand new book, Making Sugar Models.
+This week’s fairy toadstool cake and fairy cake topper tutorial are by the award-winning cake artist, Vicky Teather from her brand new book, Making Sugar Models.

 With over 50 imaginative and adorable sugar models – cute animal characters and people models in all age groups – you’ll never find yourself stuck for a cake idea again.
 Each model also has instructions for a themed cake project, which can be mixed and matched as you like.

 Whether you’re a complete beginner or an accomplished cake decorator, the sugar models and cake projects are suitable for all skill levels and make the perfect centrepiece for lots of different occasions.

 The magic of sugar modelling – turning a simple piece of fondant into a beautiful model – is accessible for everyone with Vicky’s unique talent for making it so simple to create her fabulously detailed sugar models.